mongodb-labs/pubsub/README.md

 ##Drivers

 An example node.js driver is available [here](https://github.com/ajgrover/node-mongodb-pubsub).
-This driver provides access to all the server functionality implemented here, including filters and projections on channels and database event notifications.
+This driver provides access to all the server functionality implemented here, including filters and projections, and database event notifications.

 # Motivation